ACC is seeking medical practitioners to provide independent permanent impairment assessments for our clients.

 Training in the use of the American Medical Association Guides to the Evaluation of Permanent Impairment, 4th Edition (AMA4), and the ACC User Handbook to AMA4 will be provided to successful applicants.

-If you would like to know more about this opportunity please get in contact with Michelle – Portfolio Advisor (Michelle.Ashley2@acc.co.nz).
+If you would like to know more about this service - please get in contact with Michelle – Portfolio Advisor (Michelle.Ashley2@acc.co.nz).

 NOTE - EXISTING CONTRACTED IMPAIRMENT ASSESSMENT SERVICES SUPPLIERS DO NOT NEED TO APPLY - EXISTING CONTRACTING ARRAGEMENTS APPLY.